+Make ahead casseroles is the key to Christmas breakfast.
 On Christmas Eve, I prepare three casseroles and refrigerate them overnight.
-In the morning, all three go into the oven at 350° for about an hour.
-The only thing left for me to do is pan fry bacon or sausage (if the family asks), bake biscuits during the last twenty minutes and brew coffee.
+I also set the table because it’s one less thing to do in the morning.
+Christmas morning, I quietly go into the kitchen, place all three in the ovens and bake them at 350°F for an hour.
+The only thing left for me to do is pan fry bacon or sausage (if the family asks ahead of time), bake biscuits during the last twenty minutes and brew coffee.
 What an easy and stress free breakfast!

 TRADITIONAL CHRISTMAS MENU